Cyborgscode/Personal-Voice-Assistent/README.txt

 sudo dnf  -y install espeak

-O== Mbrola: ( OPTIONAL, but than you have to live with espeak ;) and you have to change the say script )
+O== Mbrola: ( OPTIONAL, but than you have to live with espeak ;)

+# The say script now checks if mbrola is available. if it's not, it uses native espeak which sounds terrible ;)

 Download: